thwill1000/cmm2-saaint-public/README.md

  - ```*more off```
      - disables output paging for this and future sessions.
  - ```*record```
-     - prompts the user to select and name a script file slot and then starts to echo every subsequent command into that file.
+     - prompts the user to select and name one of 10 script file slots and then starts to echo every subsequent command into the selected file.
  - ```*record off```
      - halts recording.
  - ```*replay```